-This course is usually followed by BIO 400 and 402.
 Students learn to explore primary scientific literature, develop a research project and - depending on student and faculty interest - learn advanced laboratory skills.
-The course results in a research proposal.
-(0.5 credit.)
+The course, which is usually followed by BIO 400 and 402, results in a research proposal. (two semester hours.)
 Prerequisite: At least four courses at or above the 200 level in biology.
+(2 sem. hrs.)